Partnering to Change Lives

 Meet the MHS Team

 MHS is looking to enroll even more children from low-income backgrounds.
-Our admissions counselors lead prospective families through the enrollment journey.
+Our admissions counselors lead prospective families through the enrollment journey, on average a nine-month process.
 They meet with individual families.
 They provide different connection points, or tools, to help families make an informed decision.
 Each student is assigned to a specific counselor based on where they live.

 How to Talk about MHS